Kartik6123/BridgeLabz-Training/README.md

 - 🏗️ Solved problems on constructors, including default and parameterized constructors
 - 🔗 Practiced constructor chaining to understand object initialization flow
 - 🧭 Worked with `this` keyword to differentiate instance variables and parameters
 - ⚙️ Explored `static` members and understood their behavior across objects

 ━━━━━━━━━━━━━━━━━━━━━━━

+### 🗓️ Day 5 – 2 January 2026
+**Focus:** Classes, Objects, and Diagrams

+- 🧱 Practiced designing **classes and objects** to model real-world entities
+- 📐 Created **class–object diagrams** to visualize structure and relationships
+- 🧩 Solved **scenario-based questions** by identifying attributes, methods, and object interactions
+- 🔍 Improved understanding of object instantiation and collaboration within a system

+━━━━━━━━━━━━━━━━━━━━━━━

+### 🗓️ Day 6 – 3 January 2026
+**Focus:** Inheritance

+- 🌳 Solved problems based on **inheritance** (IS-A relationship)
+- 🧬 Practiced using `extends` to reuse properties and methods from parent classes
+- 🧩 Solved **two scenario-based questions** involving superclass–subclass modeling
+- 🔁 Improved understanding of method reuse and hierarchy-based design

+  ━━━━━━━━━━━━━━━━━━━━━━━

 ## 🧭 How to Navigate